graysonguarino/graysonguarino.com/content/blog/The-Mead-From-Hell.md

 Thank you all for being such positive forces in my life.
 The last few years have been a time of considerable change for me and have flown by faster than I could have ever imagined.
-Just in the past year I have left a job, started a new one, taken in an amazing cat, Gibby, moved, met my lovely girlfriend, gave Gibby a new home, and experienced the passing of my unspeakably special dog, Rudy.
+Just in the past year I have left a job; started a new one; taken in an amazing cat, Gibby; moved; met my lovely girlfriend; gave Gibby a new home; and experienced the passing of my unspeakably special dog, Rudy.

 With how fast paced everything has been, I'm likely